friends-of-presta/security-advisories/_posts/2023-05-22-scfixmyprestashop.md

 severity: "critical (9.8)"
 ---

-In the module "SC Export Customers" (scfixmyprestashop), an anonymous user can perform SQL injection.
+In the module "SC Export Customers" (scfixmyprestashop), an anonymous user can perform an SQL injection.
 The module is obsolete and must be deleted.

 ## Summary